nodejs/admin/Moderation-Policy.md

 * *Post* refers to the content and titles of any issue, pull request, comment or wiki page.
-* *Moderate* refers to the act of modifying the content and title of, or deleting, any Post for the purpose of correcting or addressing Code of Conduct violations.
+* *Moderate* refers to the act of modifying the content and title of, or deleting, any Post or Issue or Pull-Request for the purpose of correcting or addressing Code of Conduct violations.
 * *Remove* refers to the act of removing the configured write (commit) permissions for an individual Collaborator's GitHub account from *all* Node.js GitHub Organization repositories as well as removing the account from